 A: Sometimes.
 Physical activities like tai chi and yoga integrate the body and the mind in ways that can lead to fantastic mindfulness and meditation practices.
 But they’re not necessarily mindfulness practices in and of themselves.
 That’s because its possible to do tai chi or yoga (or any other physical activity) without being mindful at all.
 If you’re just going through the motions of the tai chi form or the yoga poses while thinking about your to-do list or what you’ll fix for dinner, then you’re not being mindful.

 You can do any physical activity in a mindful or non-mindful way.
-Most people are NOT mindful with their physical activity.
+Most people are NOT mindful of their physical activity.
 You know you’re not being mindful when your attention is anywhere other than focused on the activity itself.
-If you’re on your phone while walking, for example, you’re not walking midfully.
+If you’re on your phone while walking, for example, you’re not walking mindfully.
 When you’re performing an activity mindfully, you’re fully present with the activity.
 Your mind is focused on what you’re doing moment-to-moment, and your senses are engaged with the experience.
 You can choose to do any physical activity mindfully.
 Or not.

 Mind-body activities like tai chi and yoga are tailor-made for mindfulness.
 Many of the martial arts forms and yoga poses were designed purposefully to bring awareness to the body, and the mind.
 Doing the moves correctly requires you to be present with the actions, processes, and alignments of the movement.
 Whenever you set your intention to engage with an activity mindfully, you’ll likely find yourself needing to consciously and intentionally bring your mind back to the current moment over and over again.You can choose to do any physical activity mindfully.
 Or not.Click To Tweet